 Consider the heartland of Maine skiing - Aroostook County.
 It’s in this northernmost section of the state that Swedish immigrants introduced skiing to Maine.
 The Fort Kent Outdoor Center in Fort Kent and the Nordic Heritage Center in Presque Isle offer comfortable lodges, groomed trails and ski rentals.

 Across Maine – and especially In Maine’s western mountains - Nordic ski centers snuggle close to Alpine resorts.
-Sugarloaf Ski Resort, in Carrabassett Valley, has the Sugarloaf Outdoor Center, with groomed trails and ski and fat-bike rentals.
+Sugarloaf Ski Resort, in Carrabassett Valley, has the Sugarloaf Outdoor Center, with groomed trails and ski rentals.
 The town of Bethel, a favorite ski town, has the downhill-ski areas of Sunday River and Mt.
 Abram nearby along with cross-country skiing at the Bethel Village Trails and Carter’s XC Ski Center.
-Bethel Village Trails offers groomed runs and ski and fat-bike rentals; Carter’s has a full ski shop, rentals and groomed trails.
+Bethel Village Trails offers groomed runs and ski and snowshoe rentals; Carter’s has a full ski shop, rentals and groomed trails.
 Titcomb Mountain in Farmington, Black Mountain in Rumford and Bigrock Mountain in Mars Hill are lively, local downhill-skiing locations that have companion cross-country trails.

 Maine farms offer great places to ski, with trails that loop across pastures, into woods through fields.
 Among those farm-to-ski spots are Pineland Farms in New Gloucester.
 It offers groomed trails, ski rentals, skiing lessons and a popular farm market and deli.
 Smiling Hill Farm in Westbrook is tucked into Greater Portland.
 It has groomed trails, ski rentals and even on-site cheese making.
 Harris Farm, a large dairy and vegetable farm in the southern Maine town of Dayton, offers loads of winter fun.
-They have groomed trails, ski and fat-bike rentals, and a sledding hill.
+They have groomed trails, ski rentals and a sledding hill.
 The farm even allows you to bring your dog skiing on certain days (weather dependent - call ahead).
 Five Fields Farm in South Bridgton has groomed trails that run from its lawn through its wide apple orchards.
 The farm offers equipment rentals as well.

 Want to extend your time and stay where you ski?
 In Millinocket, the New England Outdoor Center offers meals, lodging, on-site cross-country trails, gear rentals and lessons.
 If you crave a break from skiing, you can take out a snowmobile or try ice fishing.